 **Links to products I used are at the end of the post**

-- Free printable (located in blue at the end of this post)
+- Free printable – link at the end of my post

 - X-Acto Knife and cutting mat

 - Gelly Roll Stardust Clear Pen